-If you’re moving from sitting to standing, you may need to make some small re-adjustments like the monitor height and make sure to wear comfortable shoes!
+If you’re moving from sitting to standing, you may need to make some small re-adjustments like the monitor height.

 Now you know how to set up your workstation, make sure you know how to select and use your chair and stay active.

 For more info visit worksafe.qld.gov.au and look out for more videos in this series.

 - If you’re working for long periods of time from a laptop or tablet, ideally you should use a separate monitor, keyboard and mouse.
 This will help your posture and visual comfort.

 - Set the monitor height to your eye level or below, depending on what type of glasses you wear.
 If you don’t have a monitor available, raise your laptop on a riser, stand, or another stable item such as reams of paper or large hardcover books.